Diocletian: Legal

 After Diocletian's reform of the provinces, governors were called iudex, or judge.
 The governor became responsible for his decisions first to his immediate superiors, as well as to the more distant office of the emperor.
 It was most likely at this time that judicial records became verbatim accounts of what was said in trial, making it easier to determine bias or improper conduct on the part of the governor.
 With these records and the Empire's universal right of appeal, Imperial authorities probably had a great deal of power to enforce behavior standards for their judges.
 In spite of Diocletian's attempts at reform, the provincial restructuring was far from clear, especially when citizens appealed the decisions of their governors.
 Proconsuls, for example, were often both judges of first instance and appeal, and the governors of some provinces took appellant cases from their neighbors.
 It soon became impossible to avoid taking some cases to the emperor for arbitration and judgment.
 Diocletian's reign marks the end of the classical period of Roman law.
 Where Diocletian's system of rescripts shows adherence to classical tradition, Constantine's law is full of Greek and eastern influences.

 Partly in response to economic pressures and in order to protect the vital functions of the state, Diocletian restricted social and professional mobility.
-Peasants became tied to the land in a way that presaged later systems of land tenure and workers such as bakers, armourers, public entertainers and workers in the mint had their occupations made hereditary.
+Peasants became tied to the land in a way that presaged later systems of land tenure and workers such as bakers, armorers, public entertainers and workers in the mint had their occupations made hereditary.
 Soldiers' children were also forcibly enrolled, something that followed spontaneous tendencies among the rank-and-file, but also expressed increasing difficulties in recruitment.